Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection

 The first forcing term on the right side of the equation corresponds to buoyancy, which strengthens the LSC.
 The second term is a non-linear damping approximated for a boundary-layer dominated flow, which weakens the LSC. $\delta_0$ is the stable fixed point value of $\delta_i$ where buoyancy and damping balance each other, and $\tau_{\delta}$ is a damping timescale for changes in the strength of the LSC. $f_{\delta}(t)$ is a stochastic forcing term representing the effect of small-scale turbulent fluctuations and is modeled as Gaussian white noise with diffusivity $D_{\delta}$.
 Thus, $\delta_i$ tends to exhibit strong fluctuations around the stable fixed point value of $\delta_0$. $\dot\delta_\kappa$ is a placeholder for forcing terms due to the interaction between neighboring rolls, to be derived in Sec.~\ref{sec:interactionmodel}.

 The equation of motion for the LSC orientation $\theta_0$ is

-The first term on the right side of the equation is a damping term which comes from the advective term of the Navier-Stokes equations, where $\tau_{\dot{\theta}}$ is a damping time scale for changes of orientation of the LSC. $f_{\dot{\theta}}$ is another stochastic forcing term with diffusivity $D_{\dot\theta}$. $V_g$ is a potential which represents the pressure of the sidewalls acting on the LSC. $\ddot\theta_\kappa$ is another placeholder for forcing terms due to the interaction between neighboring rolls, to be derived in Sec.~\ref{sec:interactionmodel}.
+The first term on the right side of the equation is a damping term which comes from the advective term of the Navier-Stokes equations, where $\tau_{\dot{\theta}}$ is a damping time scale for changes of orientation of the LSC. $f_{\dot{\theta}}$ is another stochastic forcing term with diffusivity $D_{\dot\theta}$. $V_g$ is a potential which represents the pressure of the sidewalls acting on the LSC, and is a function of the geometry of the cell, so $-\nabla V_g(\theta_i)\equiv -\partial V_g/\partial\theta_i$ is the forcing due to this geometric potential. $\ddot\theta_\kappa$ is another placeholder for forcing terms due to the interaction between neighboring rolls, to be derived in Sec.~\ref{sec:interactionmodel}.